 So what recourse does the law offer for those parents with differing opinions on whether their child should be vaccinated?

 Although only one consenting parent is required to administer a vaccine, it is widely accepted by medical practitioners and recommended by their regulatory bodies, that if one parent agrees and another disagrees, the vaccine should not be given without specific court approval.
 The parent opposing the vaccination will need to make a court application and the court will make a decision solely on what is in the best interest of the child.
 Recent examples suggest the court’s starting position will be in favour of vaccinating the child and it will be for the dissenting parent to prove why it is not in their child’s best interest that they are.

 Although the courts seem to be endorsing childhood inoculations generally, there is a degree of uncertainty in relation to how they will view the Covid vaccine specifically.
 In keeping with the legal principle a ‘child’s welfare is paramount’ a decision will likely take into consideration all scientific evidence available.
 Therefore, until more statistics and research are published detailing the efficacy of the vaccine in children and any associated risk; it is difficult to predict the court’s view.

 While there are no current plans to vaccinate children, Pfizer recently announced that trials of its Covid vaccine in those aged 12 to 15 showed 100% efficacy and a strong immune response.
 Should further data be consistent with this, then it is more than likely the court will support Covid-19 vaccines for children.

-Lucy Metcalf is a specialist Family Law Solicitor and Thea Pock is a Trainee Solicitor.
-If you have further questions, or would like more information about consent for child vaccinations contact Lucy or Thea on 03330 430150.
+Thea Pock is a Solicitor in our specialist Family Law team.
+If you have further questions, or would like more information about consent for child vaccinations contact Thea on 03330 430150.